TJCAJ/memorycardgame/README.md

 ### **Returning User/Visitor**

-  - As a returning user, I want to be able to set up the gameboard in diferent levels; _Easy_, _Medium_ or _Hard_.
-  - As a returning user, I want to be able to configure my game with at least three different amount of cards; 16, 24 and 36.
+  - As a returning user, I want to be able to play the game again and again.
   - As a returning visitor, I want to be able to play the game on different devices.
   - As a returning visitor, I want to be able to reset the game screen quickly if I share it with another user for their try.